natebarksdale/natebarksdale.github.io/src/content/blog/2009-09-01-mix-cd-the-mix-who-knew-too-much.md

 description: A creative exploration that challenges the balance between Alfred Hitchcock's cinematic themes and the musical landscape, while incorporating visual elements inspired by his iconic style.
 emoji: 🎥
 tags:
-  - 🎬 films
+  - 🎬 Hollywood
-  - 🎨 design
+  - 🎭 Entertainment
-  - 🎶 music
+  - 📜 Folklore
-  - 📽️ Hitchcock
+  - 🌀 Complexity
 haiku: |
   Shadows on the screen,
   Twists and turns in every frame,